 It doesn’t matter which of these steps you do first.
 However, having at least simple search results makes it easier to test the search form.

-Here is an example of a complete custom search, with both the form and the results.
+Here is an example of a complete custom search, with both the box and the results.

 You start by inserting a View block into your page.